maharmstone/btrfs/README.md

 recalculate a stripe from the others than to read it in the first place.
 Valid values are 0 and 1 for RAID5, and 0, 1, and 2 for RAID6.
 You might want to experiment with which is quicker for you; for SSDs this probably should be 0.
 The default for both options is 1.

+* `SkipBalance` (DWORD): set to 1 to tell the driver not to attempt resuming a balance which was running when the system last powered down.
+The default is 0.
+The equivalent parameter on Linux is `skip_balance`.

 Contact
 -------